-In 2006, Southeastern Massachusetts had communications problems.
+In 2006, Southeastern MA had communications problems.
 Inadequate bandwidth, limited broadband coverage and poor cell phone service threatened to hold our region back, both technologically and economically.

 The OpenCape Network went live in January of 2013 and continues to impress with its speed and reliability.
-The OpenCape network is an open access network, meaning other providers can utilize the network to launch additional services in the area to local governments, business, and residents of Cape Cod, the Islands and Southeastern Massachusetts.
+The OpenCape 100% Fiber Optic Network is an open access network, meaning other providers can utilize the network to launch additional services in the area to local governments, business, and residents of Cape Cod, the Islands and Southeastern MA.